Norwegian Safer Internet Centre

 - Norwegian Directorate for Education and Training (Utdanningsdirektoratet – direktoratet for barnehage, grunnopplæring og IKT): overall responsibility for supervising kindergarten, education and the governance of the education sector, as well as the implementation of Acts of Parliament and regulations.

-- Ombudsman for Bullying (Mobbeombudene): separate regional agencies that works closely with kindergartens and schools.
+- Ombudsman for Bullying (Mobbeombudene): separate regional agencies that work closely with kindergartens and schools.

-- Ombudsman for Children (Barneombudet): advocate for children and young people.
-They work to uphold the rights of children and ensure that children's opinions are heard.
+- The Ombudsperson for Children (Barneombudet): advocate for children and young people's rights.
+Ensure that the opinions of children and young people are heard and that adults respect their rights.

 - Save the Children Norway (Redd Barna).